 Fund Codes - are codes that can be added by Selector and Approver accounts to help reduce accounting confusion.
 After a code is added, it can be selected during list creation for accounting information purposes.

-Patron Driven Acquisition (PDA) - PDA is a library term that represents an acquisition method for filling library shelves with content chosen by patrons rather than librarians.
-For more info, see What is Patron Driven Acquisition?
+Demand-Driven Acquisition (DDA) - DDA is a library term that represents an acquisition method for filling library shelves with content chosen by patrons rather than librarians.
+For more info, see What is Demand-Driven Acquisition?
+(DDA was formerly known as Patron Driven Acquisition/PDA)

 Search Profiles - The Search Profiling feature allows you to create profiles that alert you when titles matching the criteria you enter are available for purchase.